Eris: Measuring discord among multidimensional data sources: Proposed solution

-Using this cost function, $S_1$ has cost $\approx 0.116$ while $S_2$ has cost $10000.0625$, so with the above cost function the first solution is much closer to being concordant, because a large change to $x_{XIII}$ is not needed.
-Alternatively, we might give the unknown number of cases in $D_{XIII}$ no weight, reflecting that we have no knowledge about what it might be, corresponding to the cost function
+For the two solutions in Example~\ref{example.solutions}, $S_1$ has cost $\approx 80.56$, while $S_2$ has cost 21,703.28, so with the above cost function the first one is much closer to being concordant, because a large change to $x_{\text{XIX}}$ is not needed.
+Alternatively, we might give the unknown number of cases in $R_{\text{XIX}}$ no weight, reflecting that we have no knowledge about what it might be, corresponding to the cost function

-that assigns the same cost to $S_1$ but assigns cost $0.0625$ to $S_2$, indicating that if we are free to assign all unaccounted cases to $x_{XIII}$ then the second solution is closer to concordance.
+that assigns the same cost to $S_1$ but assigns cost $94.28$ to $S_2$, indicating that if we are free to assign all unaccounted cases to $x_{\text{XIX}}$ then the second solution is closer to concordance.

-In the rest of this paper we will only use simplistic cost functions like this one, but the underlying quadratic solver we use can accommodate more general quadratic functions of the symbolic variables.
-We could weight variables considering the reliability of the different districts as well as the central government, and the historical information of the census.
-However, these values depend on knowledge of the domain and we will leave exploration of more sophisticated cost functions to future work. \end{example}
+Furthermore, we could also weight variables considering the reliability of the different regions as well as the central government, and the historical information of the census, but it is important to notice that such weights would depend on knowledge of the domain. \xqed\end{example}

+It is important to mention also that as a side-product, the instanciations of the $L$-values introduced by coalescing could be used to obtain a concordant instance, but this instance is not guaranteed to provide the true values of the uncertain indicators, it is only an estimate minimizing the distance metric.
+Thus domain-specific knowledge or statistical techniques also need to be applied to characterize the quality of these estimates.